sumit6387/Online-Exam-System/readme.md

   In Portal Registration, we register the portal's login credentials.

   <h4>Student Registration</h4>
-  In Student Registration, we register the student to access the join exam dashboard.
+  In Student Registration, we register the student to access the join exam dashboard.</i>

 # Portal-Dashboard